Kashyapghodasara/Profile-Creation/README.md

 - Express JS
 - MongoDB

 In this project You can Create a Profile.
 Where you can enter your Name, Email and as well as add your Favourit Profile picture.
-ANd you can also Edit your profile and Delete your Profile.
+And you can also Edit your profile and Delete your Profile.

 ## Prerequisites